Coronavirus latest: French President Macron orders lockdown | DW | 16.03.2020

 Stricter measures are set to be implemented to step up limits on people's movements, starting Tuesday at midday, and "for the next 15 days at least," Macron said.
 "Every infraction of these rules will be punished," the president warned.

-He added: "Never before has France had to take such obviously exceptional, obviously temporary measures in peacetime."

-Macron added that a second round of municipal elections due to be held on March 22 have been called off as a result of the outbreak.
+Macron confirmed that a second round of municipal elections due to be held on March 22 have been called off as a result of the outbreak.

 18:55 You have to go into quarantine?
 Your vacation was canceled because of the coronavirus?
 We've got some tips on how to holiday at home.
 Take a look at this picture gallery to find out more.